kepano/obsidian-minimal/README.md

 ### Tables and Dataview

 Controls the row and column styling for tables.
-[See screenshots →](https://github.com/kepano/obsidian-minimal/releases/tag/4.1.7)
+[Learn more.](https://github.com/kepano/obsidian-minimal/releases/tag/4.1.7)

 | Class          | Description                                         |
 | :------------- | :-------------------------------------------------- |